jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   the terminal_ shows the same error from before.
 I have to make the file_

 =================================================================================
-how to make an empty file on Windows without Windows SubSystem Linux
+how to make an empty file on Windows without Windows Subsystem for Linux
 =================================================================================

 * I use `New-Item`_ to make an empty file_ in the ``src`` folder_